OpenNews/srccon-2022/attendees.md

 We keep SRCCON events intentionally small, and this online event will be no different.
 We're planning for about 300 participants.
 Even though a physical venue isn't constraining the size of the crowd this year, the collaborative, interactive nature of SRCCON just doesn't scale in the same way a talks-only conference can.
 The relatively small size of {{ page.event_name }} means we need to be intentional about equitably distributing tickets and ensuring that there are a mix of perspectives and skills at {{ page.event_name }}.
 Our [call for participation form](/participation/form) will help us understand who would like to take part and what you want to get out of it.
 With those responses, we'll work to create a schedule and audience that reflects the dynamic interests and needs of this community.

 The deadline for session proposals and stipend applications is April 25, and we'll keep the form open for attendees as long as we can.
-We are going to review the call for participation forms on a rolling basis, and within a week or so we will let applicants know whether they will be invited to attend.
 If invited, you will have the chance to purchase a ticket starting at $125 plus fees.

 <span id="tickets"></span>